Models Know Their Shortcuts: Deployment-Time Shortcut Mitigation: Introduction

 \section{Introduction}

-Pretrained language models such as BERT~\citep{devlin2019bert} form the foundation of a wide range of natural language processing (NLP) tasks~\citep{wang2019glue}, including sentiment classification~\citep{pang2002thumbs,socher2013recursive}, natural language inference~\citep{bowman2015large}, and question answering~\citep{rajpurkar2016squad}.
-Despite their strong empirical performance, these models are known to be susceptible to \textit{shortcut learning} ~\citep{geirhos2020shortcut, du2022shortcut_survey}, where predictions are driven by superficial patterns rather than task-relevant semantics.

-In particular, shortcuts often emerge at the token level~\citep{wang2022identifying, du2023less_learn_shortcut}, where specific words or phrases develop correlations with the target labels, that are statistically predictive during training but do not reflect genuine task semantics.
-For example, a sentiment classifier may learn to associate the token ``service'' with positive sentiment simply because most training reviews containing it happen to be positive (Figure~\ref{fig:example}).
-Although such shortcut tokens may appear benign or even helpful within the training distribution, over-reliance on them can lead to brittle generalization and systematic errors when the underlying correlations no longer hold~\citep{tu2020empirical}.
+Pretrained language models (LMs), especially encoder models such as BERT~\citep{devlin2019bert}, form the foundation of a wide range of natural language processing (NLP) tasks~\citep{wang2019glue}, including sentiment classification~\citep{pang2002thumbs,socher2013recursive}, natural language inference~\citep{bowman2015large}, and toxicity filtering~\citep{borkan2019nuanced}.
+Despite their strong empirical performance, these models can be easily biased through \textit{shortcut learning} ~\citep{geirhos2020shortcut, du2022shortcut_survey}, where predictions are driven by superficial patterns rather than task-relevant semantics.
+For instance, a sentiment classifier may associate the token ``service'' with positive sentiment because most training reviews containing it happen to be positive (Figure~\ref{fig:example}).
+Over-reliance on such shortcuts can lead to brittle generalization when the underlying token-label correlations no longer hold at deployment time~\citep{tu2020empirical}.

-Despite extensive progress on mitigating shortcut learning, most existing approaches focus on identifying spurious correlations in the training data and mitigating them during model training.
-These methods typically require prior knowledge of the shortcut, whether in the form of explicit annotation~\citep{sagawa2020distributionally} or regularization targets~\citep{chew2024nfl}, while others require full access to the training data for retraining or reweighting~\citep{liu2021just_train_twice,clark2019dont_take_easy,kirichenko2023last_layer}.
-Deployment-time settings generally do not satisfy these assumptions, making it infeasible to directly detect or correct shortcut-induced errors through these supervised methods~\citep{ovadia2019can}.

-Furthermore, mitigating shortcuts in text presents unique challenges compared to the vision domain.
-In vision tasks, labels are typically determined by the presence of a task-defining object (e.g., waterbird vs landbird), and shortcuts manifest as background or texture cues that can be isolated through spatial transformations~\citep{geirhos2020shortcut, beery2018recognition}.
-In natural language, however, the semantic role of any given token is highly context-dependent~\citep{khandelwal2018sharp}: a word inducing a token-label correlation that is spurious in one sentence may be entirely genuine in another.
-Isolating and mitigating token-level text shortcuts is therefore inherently more challenging than discerning a visual object from its background~\citep{wang2022identifying}.

-Additionally, standard test-time adaptation techniques from vision, such as entropy minimization~\citep{wang2021tent} or batch normalization adjustment~\citep{schneider2020improving, nado2020evaluating}, are not directly applicable to text encoders like BERT, which are architecturally different and operate on discrete tokens, not continuous pixels ~\citep{zhao2023pitfalls}.
-Deployment-time shortcut mitigation in text thus remains an open problem.